dmrschmidt/DSWaveformImage/README.md

 ------------------

 Waveforms can be rendered in 3 different styles: `.filled`, `.gradient` and `.striped`.

-Similarly, there are 3 positions `.top`, `.middle` and `.bottom`
+Similarly, there are 3 positions relative to the canvas, `.top`, `.middle` and `.bottom`.
-- relative to the canvas.

 The effect of each of those can be seen here:

 <img src="https://github.com/dmrschmidt/DSWaveformImage/blob/main/screenshot.png" width="500" alt="Screenshot">

 Migration
 ---------
+In 9.0.0 a few public API's have been slightly changed to be more concise.
+All types have also been grouped under the `Waveform` enum-namespace.
+Meaning `WaveformConfiguration` for instance has become `Waveform.Configuration` and so on.

 In 7.0.0 colors have moved into associated values on the respective `style` enum.